Requesting scientific advice or protocol assistance from EMA

 Apply using the 'IRIS' platform

-Medicine developers should use EMA's secure online IRIS platform to request scientific advice or protocol assistance from EMA:
+Medicine developers should use EMA's secure online IRIS platform to request scientific advice, protocol assistance or qualification of novel methodologies for medicine development from EMA:

 The IRIS platform provides a single space for applicants and EMA to submit requests, communicate, share information and deliver documents concerning a scientific advice procedure.

-Medicine developers first need to complete the registration steps set out in the PDF icon Quick interactive guide to IRIS registration process before using IRIS to apply for scientific advice.
+Medicine developers first need to complete the registration steps set out in the Quick interactive guide to IRIS registration process before using IRIS to apply for scientific advice.

 The IRIS platform homepage also provides guidance on registering and using IRIS to make regulatory submissions

 Scientific advice applicants need to upload a draft briefing document introducing the medicine under development and the applicant's questions and positions in IRIS at the time of applying.
-EMA strongly recommends using its briefing document template for this purpose.
+It is mandatory to use the CHMP scientific advice/protocol assistance briefing document template.

 Research product identifier